menusal/menusal.github.io/_posts/2024-11-14-REACTJS-COMPOSITION-VS-INHERITANCE.md

 title: Composition vs. Inheritance in React with TypeScript: Understanding the Differences
 date: 2024-11-14 09:00:00
 ---
-# Composition vs. Inheritance in React with TypeScript: Understanding the Differences

 In React, developers often use **Composition** and **Inheritance** to organize and reuse code, especially in building complex UIs.
 React’s component-based structure makes **Composition** the preferred method for creating reusable and maintainable components, while **Inheritance** is generally used sparingly.
 In this article, we’ll explain the differences between Composition and Inheritance in React and show examples in TypeScript.